NardJ/PyInterpreter/README.md

 \# comment               | lines starting with # are considered comments statement # comment     | comments can also start mid sentence .                       | .
-var vName vValue        | create variable with name vName and value vValue
-var vName calculation   | create variable with name vName and value as result from calculation
+var vName value/calc    | create variable with name vName and initialize with literal (int/float/string) or expression vName calculation       | assignement literal or expression to variable vName
-vName Calculation       | put result of calculation in variable vName
-if vName lineNr         | if value of vName>0 goto lineNr
+if condition lineNr     | if condition (literal/variable/expression) is true jump to line lineNr
 .                       | .
-label lName             | create reference to current lineNr with name lName
+label lName             | make an alias lName for current line number
-goto lName / lineNr     | go to lineNr (with name lName)
-.                       | .
+goto lName / lineNr     | go to liner number associated with alias lName .                       | .
-sub lName               | create reference to current lineNr with name lName
+sub lName               | same as label
-gosub lName / lineNr    | go to lineNr with name lName, but put current line on callStack
+gosub lName / lineNr    | same as goto, but put current line number on callStack
-return                  | return to last linenr put on callStack
+return                  | set line number to last added line number put on callStack

 Several statements on one line can be seperated with ';' but this is not encouraged and mainly used for internally rewriting macro's